polterguy/polterguy.github.io/tutorials/database-crud/index.md

 If the user has an invalid token, and/or the user doesn't belong to any of the above roles, this slot will throw an exception, preventing the rest of the Hyperlambda code from executing.
-This is the core authentication and authorisation parts of Magic, and allows you to secure your web APIs.
-If you want users belonging to different roles to be able to invoke your endpoint, you can simply edit the above code, by for instance adding _another_ role to it, save your file - And voila; Your authorisation requirements have automagically changed.
+This is the core authentication and authorization parts of Magic, and allows you to secure your web APIs.
+If you want users belonging to different roles to be able to invoke your endpoint, you can simply edit the above code, by for instance adding _another_ role to it, save your file - And voila; Your authorization requirements have automagically changed.
 Below is an example of how to add the _"director"_ role as a role allowed to invoke the endpoint.

 ```